devAzhar/md-docs/rx.md

 ### Service Overview
 #### Purpose
-This SparcPharma Search JSON Service is classified as an "Entity" service in that it contains business logic that is associated with a business entity (i.e., a "Cash Card") which can be re-used for a number of different business processes.
+This SparcPharma Search JSON Service is classified as an "Entity" service in that it contains business logic that is associated with a business entity (i.e., a "Sparc Pharma") which can be re-used for a number of different business processes.

 #### Service URL Address
  - End Point: **http://api.sparcpharma.com/api**